Can You Build Credit With a Debit Card?

 Depending on your credit history, your available options for building (or rebuilding) your credit may vary.
 Regardless of the method, building your credit involves having on-time debt payments reported to the credit bureaus one way or another.
 Here are some strategies you can use to build credit.

 A family member or friend might be able to add you as an authorized user on one of their credit cards.
 You'll then receive a card in your name.
-It'll be added to your credit history if the credit card issuer reports authorized-user accounts to the credit bureaus.
+The account will be added to your credit history if the credit card issuer reports authorized-user accounts to the credit bureaus.
 That, in turn, can help you build credit.

 Qualifying for a traditional (or unsecured) credit card can be tricky with a "thin" credit file, meaning a file with few or no credit accounts.
 A secured credit card may be a good alternative.
 It requires you to make a refundable deposit, which typically determines your credit limit.
 You can then use the card like any other credit card.
 If the issuer reports your payment history to the credit bureaus, it can help build your credit as long as you use your card responsibly.
 That means making on-time payments and keeping your credit utilization ratio as low as possible.